teusH/MySense/PyCom/README.md

 One may need to extend those dust sensors without an inlet tube and inlet as well as ouytet on same side with some air separation guidence in order to avoid to measure only the dust circulating within the housing.

 ### LoPy kit casing
-A simple housing case is made with a piece of plexiglas 61 X 230 mm (see for thedril mask for 3 mm dril the SVG file in the images directory).
+A simple housing case is made with a piece of plexiglas 61 X 230 mm (see for the dril mask for 3 mm dril the SVG file in the images directory).
 <img src="images/PVC-luchtpijpcase.png" align=right height=200>
 This plexiglas can be fixated within an PVC roof air outlet (length 300 mm diameter 80 mm) and some mosquito bait with PVC ring (socket).
 One may locate the LoRa antenna in the pipe or on the outside attached to the PVC ring.